cbw-dev/bookdown-docs/README.md

 - add border (css styling) to instruction pictures
 - change callout colours ??
 - best practices section ?
+- favicon.ico taken from bioinformaticsdotca.github.io, can update if you'd like

 Potential Colour Template? (see the blue, green and red) currently used: https://coolors.co/8db580-4d4730-301a4b-f39a9d-acd2ed